 That’s why Enhanced C# tries very hard to be backward compatible with C#.
 I don’t think 100% compatibility is necessary, but it’s important to make sure that the number of changes required to make the EC# compiler happy is very close to zero.
 If you find any existing C# isn’t handled properly by EC#, it’s probably just a bug - please file a bug report.

-Plus, the fact that EC# converts to plain C# means that if you decide to stop using EC#, you can always discard your EC# code and just use the C# code.
-EC# doesn’t yet preserve comments and blank lines, but all it would take is one volunteer willing to write a little code.
+Plus, the fact that EC# converts to plain C# means that if you decide to stop using EC#, you can always discard your EC# code and just use the C# code - especially now that EC# can preserve comments and blank lines.

 Most of the features currently available in Enhanced C# are implemented as LeMP macros.
 To learn about all these features, please visit the LeMP home page.

 The dependence tree of Enhanced C#, LeMP, and other .NET Loyc libraries is